matiasandina/homecage_quantification/DOCS.md

 This will open many browser tabs.
 You will be prompted for username and password.

 > In principle, any computer connected to the network can check the stream from a web browser.
-It will need IPs to do so (found on the `raspberry_IP` folder).
+It will need IPs to do so (found on the `raspberry_IP` folder on the choilab computer).

 ### Record video to local file.